-Evercore LP, through its subsidiaries, is a non-managing member of the general partner of the Evercore Capital Partners II private equity fund ("ECPII"), a limited partner of the general partner of the Discovery Fund and the general partner of EMP II.
-Evercore LP, through its subsidiaries, is entitled to receive the following distributions from its private equity funds: (1) 0% to 10% (depending on the particular fund investment) of the carried interest realized from the Discovery Fund, (2) 50% of the carried interest realized from EMP II, and (3) gains (or losses) on investments made by each of the funds based on the amount of capital in that fund which is contributed to, or subsequently funded by, us.
-The respective general partners of the Discovery Fund and EMP II make investment decisions and are entitled to receive carried interest, investment income and gains and losses on investments in the funds.
+Evercore LP, through its subsidiaries, is a non-managing member of the general partner of the general partner of EMP II and is entitled to 50% of the carried interest realized from EMP II and gains (or losses) on investments made by EMP II based on the amount of capital which is contributed to, or subsequently funded by, us.
 For EMP II, we include as consolidated revenue all realized and unrealized carried interest earned by the general partner of EMP II, although a portion of the carried interest is allocated to employees, including Mr. Aspe, and such amounts are recorded as compensation expense.
-For 2009, there was no carried interest earned by the general partner of EMP II or paid to Mr. Aspe.